-I walk him everyday so he gets plenty of exercise as he enjoys his walks.
-However, if I see another person walking their dog coming my way I have to move to the side as he doesn't like other dogs.
+I walk him every day so he gets plenty of exercise as he enjoys his walks.
+However, if I see another person walking their dog coming my way I have to move to the side as he doesn’t like other dogs.

 I also bought a dog ramp, which I suggest any dachshund owner should purchase.
-With their long bodies they are prone to back issues so you don't want to let them jump up or down off sofas, beds, etc.
+With their long bodies, they are prone to back issues so you don’t want to let them jump up or down off sofas, beds, etc.

-They especially like to be on the couch or bed as they enjoy being cuddled.
+Dachshunds especially like to be on the couch or bed as they enjoy being cuddled.